gardehal/python-todo/README.md

 - add message to show some todos have been reset
 - check for resets before checking? (currently: when checking an item after it reset without printing will be not check anything, as the printing and resetting wil overwrite the check)
 - line 1569 in tests, simplified formatting as print line could be support function
+- test could use strip to remove color-string for termial display color